CodeWithNachi/docker-with-nachi/Concepts/L03-ChangesToContainerNotPersisted.md

 ## What we will see
  * Understand the changes to container are not going to affect the image
- * How to create a image out of a container
+ * How to create an image out of a container
  * Ways to copy files in and out of container

 # Experiment 1
- * Lets run a nginx container with the below command
+ * Lets run an nginx container with the below command
 ```bash
 docker run -p 8090:80 -d --name mynginx nginx
 ```